I’m an analytics manager and software engineer living in NYC.

 Currently I’m most interested in how data can be used to accelerate sales and marketing performance in order to measurably grow certain KPIs.

-In my personal time, I’m interested in a huge variety of things, but if I had to name two, it’d be philosophy and systems thinking.
+In my personal time, I’m interested in a variety of things, but if I had to name two, it’d be philosophy and systems thinking.
 I enjoy thinking about what things are and how they relate to one another (as in social systems, economic systems or technical systems).